karma-runner/karma/docs/config/01-configuration-file.md

 **Default:** `0`

 **Description:** Karma will report all the tests that are slower than given time limit (in ms).
-This is disabled by default.
+This is disabled by default (since the default value is 0).

 ## reporters